-You may calculate your final grade by adding your test and report scores to the following rubric and adjusting them to the noted percentages.
-This is this same rubric that your professor will use at the end of the term to calculate your final grade.
+You are responsible for keeping track of your own grades.
+You may keep track of your grades and calculate your final grade by adding your scores to the following grid and adjusting them to the noted percentages.
+This is this same grid that your professor will use at the end of the term to calculate your final grade; thus, do not ask your professor what your grade is, as you can calculate it yourself.